Kalicchi

-Kalicchi is the wife of Kaliyan according to Akilathirattu Ammanai, the holy book of the Ayyavazhi sect of Hinduism.
+Kalicchi is married to Kaliyan according to Akilathirattu Ammanai, the holy book of the Ayyavazhi sect of Hinduism.
 She is similar to Eve in the Christian tradition.

 Kaliyan

 As soon as Kaliyan was born in an inverted form he was presented to Shiva.
 The Devas asked him to request boons from Shiva.
 Kaliyan replied, "Will that fellow, by wearing a snake on his neck, and ash on forehead and seated on a skin of elephant, be ready to give me what I need?"
 With this, Kaliyan insulted Shiva.
 By hearing this the devas asked him, "Don’t insult him.
 He was the one who created the world and offered food for every life in the world.
 He was the light that was not even visible to Mayon and Nathan.
 (This is an allusion to when Shiva appeared in a form of endless lingam of light when there was a dispute between Mayon and Nathan as to who is the greatest and in order to subdue their pride.)
 He will be able to give what you claim."
 Then Kaliyan asked, "If he was the one who created the world ask him to create a beautiful girl for me."